nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Here are the **allowed formats**:

-For Macintosh users:
+For all users Macintosh and Windows alike:
-* `use` - changes the directory to the file path stated after the command
+* `use <path\to\file.xml>` - changes the directory to the file path stated after the command for data

-For Windows users:
-* `use` - changes the directory to the file path stated after the command
+* `use <path\to\file.json>` - changes the directory to the file path stated after the command for user preference

 Note: